2013 Southwest China floods: July storms

 Typhoon Soulik made landfall over mainland China during 12–13 July as a minimal typhoon.
 About 72 million people were affected by the storm.
 Heavy rains extended into Guangdong.
 A total of $433.3 million USD were damage loss.
 Flooding continued until 15 July, as the storm ended affecting northern or northeastern part of China.
 3 people were only reported dead due to Soulik.

 2 weeks after Soulik impacted northern China, Tropical Storm Jebi made landfall over Hainan on 1 August.
 Approximately 1000 homes were damages and damage loss amounted to $20 million USD.

 Just after Jebi, Mangkhut had affected the most southern part of China.
 But this storm didn't made that much effects.

 August storms

 Widespread damage took place in Guangdong Province.
 With that, at least 4 people were killed by the storm.
-As of 15–16 August, another person was killed in a place called Dongguan.
+As of 15–16 August, another person was killed in Dongguan.
 Losses across the province amounted to a total of $6.6 billion USD.

-On 16 August, it is reported that in Guangxi, 6 were reported dead and damages topped to $62.5 million USD.
+On 16 August, it was reported that in Guangxi, 6 were reported dead and damages topped $62.5 million USD.
 Widespread flooding was also reported in the province of Hunan and 5 people were killed.

 Trami made landfall over East China in the midnight hours of 22 August.
-Damage losses were reported about $406 million USD and most of the damage occurred in Fujian Province.
+Losses were reported to be about $406 million USD and most of the damage occurred in Fujian Province.
 In Guangxi, 2 people were killed.